 This includes important pieces by Tadao Ando, Jean Nouvel, Frank Gehry, Norman Foster and Renzo Piano, all winners of the Pritzker Prize, one of the highest awards in world architecture.
 A large tapestry by Le Corbusier hangs casually in the corner of the café.

-Elsewhere you will find work by Louise Bourgeois, Andy Goldworthy, Tracey Emin, Alexander Calder, Richard Serra and many more.
-A recent addition is Ruyi Path, a pathway by the Chinese artist Ai Weiwei using cobblestones salvaged from the recent renovation of the Old Port of Marseille.
+Elsewhere you will find work by Louise Bourgeois, Andy Goldworthy, Ai Weiwei, Tracey Emin, Alexander Calder, Richard Serra and many more.

-Here is a gallery of some of our favourite pieces, photographed on a peaceful, mild spring day in March 2014.
+Here is a gallery of some of our favourite pieces, photographed on a peaceful, mild spring day.
 Scroll down to read more about them.

 The collection reads like a roll-call of the cream of contemporary artists and architects.
 But there is space here for new talent too.
 We take a closer look at some of the pieces below.